Microsoft Office 365

 IMPORTANT NEWS - Office 365 Upgrade on July 24th

 On July 24th, 2017 an upgrade to Office 365 will be launched.
 This will require you to use a new username to access your email, OneDrive for Business, and other Office 365 services when you login.
-You will be prompted to re-enter your credentials on any device and application that connects to Office 365 services (e.g., laptop, tablet, phone).
+You should be prompted to re-enter your credentials on any device and application that connects to Office 365 services (e.g., laptop, tablet, phone).
 Your new username will be: